overvale/Textplay/README.md

 * Textplay is smart about what constitutes a transition.
 Usually, there's no need to escape transitions, but you can.
 * An action line that contains no lower-case letters is converted to a slugline.
-* Lines that begin with // are interpreted as notes.
-This was done to provide backward-compatibility with Textplay/Screenbundle documents.
 * In some cases Textplay does not assume that every whitespace character you type (newlines, spaces, and tabs) is intentional.
 For example, if you type one space on the line immediately below an all-caps line, Fountain assumes you'd like a Character saying “ ”.
 Textplay assumes you accidentally typed a space.

 ### Q. What parts of the Fountain spec are not supported?